-In 2022 we’re leveraging this knowledge to build more partnerships with the help of other property owners (maybe even you!).
+Going forward, we’re leveraging this knowledge to build more partnerships with the help of other property owners (maybe even you!).
 If you’re the owner of a protected property, what kind of experiences does your landscape support best?
 Birdwatching, angling, forest bathing…The sky’s the limit – including astronomy and star gazing!

-Stay tuned this year for more Ambassador Lands stories as we further our mission of building connections with nature and each other, and work to bring the benefits of nature and the ethos of environmental conservation to more communities throughout Minnesota.
+Stay tuned for more Ambassador Lands stories as we further our mission of building connections with nature and each other, and work to bring the benefits of nature and the ethos of environmental conservation to more communities throughout Minnesota.

 Want to Host an Ambassador Lands Event or Become a Participant Group?